GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 *Pixel resolution.*
 As opposed to the #fov, pixel resolution stands solely as a representation hyperparameter and does not fundamentally change the informative content of the maps.
 Naturally, a higher resolution would limit any loss caused by the spatial discretization process.
-We have noticed during our experiments that when using too low resolutions, imprecisions would arise within the map shifting process.
+We have noticed during our experiments that when using too low resolutions, imprecisions would arise within the map-shifting process.
-In fact, the latter is performed directly on the discrete heatmap thanks to the OpenCV @opencv_library software library.
+The latter is performed directly on the discrete heatmap thanks to the OpenCV @opencv_library software library.
 On the other hand, increasing the resolution induces a larger image fed into the neural network.
 As our U-net architecture is fully convolutional, the number of parameters remains identical when changing the input size.
 However, the computational cost still gets impacted by such modifications.
 We have once more trained the neural network on maps of different resolutions between 64 and 256 pixels.
-Results, presented in @table:active_ssl:results:pixel_res, suggest that a finer resolution indeed helps with the localization process.
+The results, presented in @table:active_ssl:results:pixel_res, suggest that a finer resolution indeed helps with the localization process.
-Although precision is not strongly impacted by this parameter, the recall shows to be sensitive to pixel resolution.
+Although this parameter does not strongly impact precision, the recall shows to be sensitive to pixel resolution.
 Training time grows from 5 minutes when using $p=64$ to 30 minutes for $p=256$.
 Inference time scales similarly, ranging from 30s to 2min 15s for the biggest maps.
-As those constraints remain acceptable for real-world use-cases, the most favorable resolution ($p=256$) is used in the rest of our experiments.
+As those constraints remain acceptable for real-world use cases, the most favorable resolution ($p=256$) is used in the rest of our experiments.

 #include "tables/pixel_res.typ"